VodKatitten/FightBackCybercrime/readme.md

 * hashed_password - Set this option to **1** to get passwords hashed and not in plain text (default: 0)
 * hash_function - The hash-function which will be used when hashed_password is set to **1**.
 Can be **md5** or **sha1** (deafault: md5)

+### Examples
+You can find some examples of data which these generators will produce under **FakeDataGenerator/examples**

 ## How to use the PhishingSiteFlooder